neo4j/graphql-tracker-temp/introduction.md

 #### Further Excluded Features

 1. Multiple Databases
-2. additionalLabels
+1. Additional Labels
-3. GraphQL Architect
+1. GraphQL Architect
-4. Excluding Types and Relationships
-5. Indexes and Constraints
+1. Indexes and Constraints
-6. Inferring a Schema
+1. Inferring a Schema
-7. Federation Support - We found federation very specific to Apollo users & not beneficial for our greater audience
+1. Federation Support - We found federation very specific to Apollo users & not beneficial for our greater audience